Jaystarz360/E-commerce-Back-End/README.md

 THEN I am able to successfully create, update, and delete data in my database

 ## Description
+Build the back end for an e-commerce site following the Object-Relational Mapping (ORM) model.
+This app will control the Product, Product Tags, Category databases.
+Products can be be added, updated, and deleted.
+You can also add and delete categories and product tags as well.
+Front end code already given.
+Created a back end program to have Express.js API to use Sequelize to interact with a MySQL database.

 ## Tests
 Test case seen in the following walkthrough: <br>